Alvin787/FLAC-batch-meta-tagger/README.md

 - Replace these with the actual metadata values you wish to set:

-“Artist Name”, “Album Name”, “Date”:
+“Artist Name”, “Album Name”, “Date”

 ## Notes:
 - **File Count Match:**